green-fox-academy/huli-kalendaryo-backend/README.md

 * RDS\_USERNAME: username for the database
 * RDS\_PASSWORD: password for the database
 * OPAL\_CAL\_PORT: your local port or the aws port

-## Dependencies

-Compile the following dependencies in order to use the necessary google libraries (but you will get these, because they are in the `build.gradle` file):
-* 'com.google.apis:google-api-services-calendar:v3-rev271-1.23.0'
-* 'com.google.oauth-client:google-oauth-client-jetty:1.23.0'
-* 'com.google.api-client:google-api-client:1.23.0'

-## Deploy instructions

-For deployment we use AWS Elastic Beanstalk and you need to follow these steps for successful deploy for updating:
-* Set the SNAPSHOT-version in `build.gradle`.
-* Build a `jar` file of the project.
-* Find this newly created file in build/libs/huli-kalendaryo-backend-version-number-SNAPSHOT.jar.
-* Upload & Deploy the `jar` file.